 Mount Type: Top mount | Left-to-Right Length: 33 inches | Bowl Depth: 9.6 inches

-Best Copper: Sinkology SEK307-33AC Lange 32-Inch Single Bowl Farmhouse Sink
+Best Copper: Sinkology Lange Farmhouse Apron Front Pure Copper Sink

-What We Don't Like: Harder to maintain, cannot leave dishes overnight
+What We Don't Love: Harder to maintain, cannot leave dishes overnight

 Copper is a specific style, and if it’s what you’re looking for, this sink checks all the boxes.
 An apron-front, which wraps 2.5 inches on both sides, is a beautiful addition to a curated kitchen, and the hammered front helps to disguise both stains and scratches.